-- Therapy is to begin 3-5 days after the surgery for this protocol. - The patient should work with their therapist 1-3X per week until released by the surgeon. - Do not add or skip any part of this program.
-If you have concerns please contact my office. - Your patient has received a home therapy exercise guide.
+- Therapy is to begin 6 weeks after the surgery for this protocol. - The patient should work with their therapist 1-3X per week until released by the surgeon. - Do not add or skip any part of this program.
+If you have concerns please contact me or my office. - Your patient has received a home therapy exercise guide.
+THESE BEGIN 6 WEEKS AFTER SURGERY.
 You should review this home exercise program with the patient.